benhsmith/netwhere/README.md

-This is a preliminary, draft, prototype of a packet analyzer.
+This is a preliminary, draft, prototype of a network monitor.
 The reasons for this project are:

-# I wanted a way to summarize traffic on an OpenWrt router but nothing I found quite did what I wanted.
+* I wanted a way to summarize traffic on an OpenWrt router but nothing I found quite did what I wanted.
-# After attending a C++ user's group I wanted to play around with modern C++ and needed a project.
+* After attending a C++ user's group I wanted to play around with modern C++ and needed a project.

 The design, currently, is a simple binary that monitors flows in and out of the local network and serves the data up via a REST endpoint that provides the summarized flow data to clients.
 A javascript frontend queries the endpoint, gathers any additional information that might be useful and provides an interactive view of the data.
 I want to put as much of the work as possible